denn1s/apple-and-lily/Ch. 2 - Karin.md

 She must have gotten curious about it.
 A pure, sheltered soul like her has probably never even heard the word "yuri" before, so whatever she saw in that book must have been a complete culture shock for her.

 I risked another glance over the counter.
 She had picked up _First Blossom_ and was carefully turning the pages.
 As I watched, her eyes widened slightly and her lips parted.
-I could see emotions quickly flickering across her face with each page—surprise, curiosity, maybe even fascination.
+I could see emotions quickly flipping one after the other across her face with each page—surprise, curiosity, maybe even fascination.
 She was absolutely radiating interest, shining so brightly I had to shield my eyes.

 Yup.
 She's definitely closeted.